ethankennerly/as2cs/README.md

 # as2cs

-Tiny example of converting a bit of syntax from ActionScript to C#.
+Tiny example of converting a bit of syntax from ActionScript to C# and back from C# to ActionScript.
+Compares compatible grammars.

 Typographify example of using SimpleParse is from David Mertz' copyrighted article, cited in that directory.